privacybydesign/pbdf-website/pages/en/irma-verifier.md

 attributes.
 This register must provider transparancy and clarity, so that each user knows the meanings of the various attributes.
 New attributes must become part of this register.
 It requires [contact](/contact-en) with the foundation.
-The foundation does have a charge for (continued) registration of new attributes.
+The foundation will charge for (continued) registration of new attributes.

 Once this has been organised, there are several ways to actually issue attributes to your customers.
 This involves providing these attributes with a digital signature.
-Also for this purpose open source software is freely available.
+For this purpose as well open source software is freely available.
 There are several options.

  * You can do this yourself, in case you possess sufficient